doug-correa/data_science/README.md

 # 📔 Data Science and Machine Learning projects

-Aqui você encontra os meus projetos pessoais na área de Data Science e Machine Learning
+Here you can find my personal projects in the field of Data Science and Machine Learning

 ## Projetos: